davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

 .. option:: -fno-function-cse

-  Do not put function addresses in registers; make each instruction that calls a constant function contain the functions address explicitly.
+  Do not put function addresses in registers; make each instruction that calls a constant function contain the function's address explicitly.

   This option results in less efficient code, but some strange hacks that alter the assembler output may be confused by the optimizations